 There’s no way around it—calatheas have a bit of an attitude and can be tricky plants, but the payoff of their beautiful foliage is well worth it!
 In this post, I’ll review a complete guide to calathea care as well as calathea propagation.

 Calatheas are native to parts of South America.
-They are known for their particularly showy foliage, ranging from deep greens to light greens to purples to pinks to white, all in different shapes, sizes, and patterns for each species.
+They are a genus known for their particularly showy foliage, ranging from deep greens to light greens to purples to pinks to white, all in different shapes, sizes, and patterns for each species.

 What is the difference between Calatheas and Marantas?